Mitsubishi Materials Corporation

 The table below shows the main risks the management of the Group has recognized, based on this system, as having the potential to significantly impact the Group’s business results and financial situation.

-Name of risk Probability of occurrence Impact
+Name of risk Likelihood of occurrence Impact

 The following are excerpts from the “Business and other risks” section.

-Probability of occurrence: High, Impact: Large
+Likelihood of occurrence: High, Impact: Large

 PAGE TOP